-Unilever is one of the world’s largest consumer goods companies, owning over 400 well-recognised brands, including Dove, Lipton, Best Foods, and many more.
+Unilever is one of the world's largest consumer goods companies, owning over 400 well-recognized brands, including Dove, Lipton, Best Foods, and many more.

 With operations in 190 countries and products used by over 2.5 billion people on a daily basis, Unilever has a massive pool of customers from which to source ideas and solutions to product development questions.

 To put this resource to use, Unilever actively looks to its customer base for product solutions, asking startups, academics, designers and customers for ideas and suggestions.

 Through its Open Innovation platform, launched in 2010, Unilever presents specific challenges to the public, encouraging individuals to submit responses for potential adoption by the company.

 These include topics like intelligent product packaging, oil oxidation technology, freezing and cooling systems, and other areas.
 If a suggestion is successful, the submitter can be offered a commercial contract for their solution, as well as professional recognition.

 The global response to the Unilever platform has been strong, with the company receiving over 1,000 proposals in the first half of 2012 alone.
 This approach has also helped develop a more open culture: now, over 60% of Unilever's research projects involve external collaboration.